smartdevicelink/sdl_evolution/proposals/nnnn-stream-ontouchevent.md

 ## Alternatives considered

-The video streamable status notification should provide a very similar functionality, however it's not available on all nav-app capable head units therefore an alternative was considered listening for touch events.
+The video streamable status notification should provide very similar functionality, however it's not available on all nav app-capable head units and therefore an alternative was considered listening for touch events.
 Also listening for the video streamable status could be a valid addition to the proposed solution.